top of page

 Camping sites are also available and last year the island introduced an 83-eco tent resort, described as a ‘low impact, glamping experience.’
 The tents are raised off the ground for minimal environmental impact and positioned to harness natural airflow from the seabreeze so that air conditioning is not required.
 Ceiling fans have also been installed above the beds.
 Each tent comes with a private deck, bathroom ensuites, fly-screened windows and WiFi.
 Glampers have access to Pinky’s beach Club with pool, bar, laundry, tour desk and restaurant.
 There is also ample lawn space stretching down to the beach for gallivanting children or cocktail-enjoying parents.

-It’s all about the pedal power!
+It’s all about the pedal power on Rotto

 If you’re not keen on cycling absolutely everywhere but still want to explore, there is a local bus service.
 But other than that the roads are gloriously car-free and our first port of call was the bike hire shop.
 Suitably kitted out with helmets (‘crash lids’ are mandatory for cyclists in Australia) and wheels, we sped off to explore.
 With four other families joining us for our week of off-roading fun, the kids soon organised themselves into friendship groups.
 Off they set each morning, lunch money tucked into their pockets, to return later in the afternoon after a day of adventuring.
 If they tired of cycling, there were beaches to play on, adventure playgrounds to conquer and the ocean to snorkel.
 One afternoon we packed them off to the heritage cinema on the island for a family movie.
 On another we set off en masse to cycle up steep Oliver Hill to have a look at the battery, with armoury dating back to World War II.
 On another, we pedalled the length of the island to Cathedral Rocks and the far western point, stopping for a dip on deserted Catherine Beach on the way home.